Clarity-Digital-Twin/brain-go-brrr/TUEV_INVESTIGATION.md

 ## Bottom Line

-We’re solving the wrong task.
-Switching to event-only 5 s @ 200 Hz segments with the 23→20 mapper and the verified reference hyperparameters is necessary and sufficient to reach paper parity.
-See TUEV_IMPLEMENTATION_PLAN.md for the ironclad plan and acceptance criteria.
+We’ve implemented the event-only 5 s @ 200 Hz pipeline, mapper, and a parity‑ready EEGPT path (native 1000 via stride).
+The remaining step is to build the cache on real data and run training to confirm ≈62% BAC.
+See TUEV_IMPLEMENTATION_PLAN.md for acceptance criteria and run commands.